SciProgCentre/kmath-gsl/README.md

 }

 dependencies {
-    implementation("space.kscience:kmath-gsl:0.3.0-dev-1")
+    implementation("space.kscience:kmath-gsl:0.3.0-dev-2")
 }
 ```

 ## Additional requirements

-Final binaries using `kmath-gsl` need a BLAS implementation installed (because of dynamic linking to `libblas`).
+On Linux, final binaries using `kmath-gsl` need a BLAS implementation installed (because of dynamic linking to `libblas`).
 To achieve better performance, MKL or ATLAS can be used.

+On Windows, default CBLAS provided by GSL is linked statically.

 ## Multiplatform support

-Currently, only `linuxX64` is supported.
-Planned platforms are `macosX64`, `mingwX64`, and `jvm` (with [JEP-389](https://openjdk.java.net/jeps/389)).
+Currently, only `linuxX64` and `mingwX64` targets are supported.
+Planned platforms are `macosX64`, and `jvm` (with [JEP-389](https://openjdk.java.net/jeps/389)).